 After breakfast, transfer to Mirissa.
 Upon arrival, check in to the hotel and relax

-Early morning visit for Whale watching, and back to the harbour by 10.30 HRS.
-Thereafter, transfer to Bentota.
-Rest of the day at the beach.
+Early morning proceed for Whale watching, and then back to the harbour by 10.30 HRS.
+Return to the hotel for breakfast and thereafter, drive to Bentota.
+Upon arrival, check in to the hotel.
+Spend rest of the day by the beach side.

 After breakfast, do a city tour of Bentota.
 Bentota is situated on the Northern limit of the Southern Province, at the confluence of the sea and the Bentota River, 62 km from Colombo.
 Its location in the sun-drenched southern coast at the mouth of the Bentota River and its picturesque, sandy, palm-fringed beaches which border the warm, sparkling waters of the Indian Ocean made it a natural choice for development as Sri Lanka's first planned tourist resort.
 Today it’s famed in Sri Lanka’s global tourist markets as a highly attractive holiday resort with a wide and varied choice of distinctive hotels to suit every taste and purse.
 Bentota also has a complete range of tourist facilities within the resort complex including very popular water sports centres.